 - Bunk requests made less than two weeks before camp may not be honored.

-WEHGC understands that having four or five in the same cabin gives a sense of community, we find that it hinders the growth process for our campers and creates barriers to making new friends.
+WEHGC understands that having four or five friends in the same cabin gives a sense of community, but we find that it hinders the growth process for our campers and creates barriers to making new friends.
 We want to set our campers and parents up for success and encourage them to take advantage of the chance to make new friends.

 How much does camp cost?
 When is payment due?